| |

 Slow is fast when it comes to reshaping your sleep.

 I once chased a good night’s sleep so much that I developed sleep anxiety for months.
+But I learnt to manage stress, stayed consistent, and turned things around.

 And in 2024, I finally cracked sleep.
 My mind was focused, my energy soared, and life just flowed.